garethjns/IncrementalTrees/README.md

-# Incremental trees v0.1
+# Incremental trees v0.2

-Adds partial fit method to sklearn's forest estimators to allow [incremental training](https://scikit-learn.org/0.15/modules/scaling_strategies.html) without being limited to a linear model.
+Adds partial fit method to sklearn's forest estimators (currently RandomForestClassifier and ExtraTreesClassifier) to allow [incremental training](https://scikit-learn.org/0.15/modules/scaling_strategies.html) without being limited to a linear model.
 Works with [Dask-ml's Incremental](http://ml.dask.org/incremental.html).

 These methods don't try and implement partial fitting for decision trees, rather they remove requirement that individual decision trees within forests are trained with the same data (or equally sized bootstraps).